-Everyone has a weakness and for nursing students prepping to pass nursing exams like the ATI, HESI or the NCLEX®, those weaknesses can feel crippling.
+There comes a time in every nursing student’s journey where it’s time to prepare for exams like the ATI, HESI or the NCLEX®.
+During that prep, it becomes extremely obvious where the weaknesses pop up, and this can feel crippling.
 Nursing students tend to write in to Picmonic with similar, seemingly insurmountable issues like:

 “I’m doing poorly answering questions.
 Help!”

 “I’ve failed my NCLEX®, what do you recommend?”

 “Can you help me figure out why I’m doing so poorly on my nursing tests?”

 “I don’t think I’m going to pass my HESI Exit because I can’t even pass my HESI practice exam.
 Help, please!”

 “How do I pass my nursing school exams?”

 Usually nursing students are left with a standardized report post-testing telling them “content areas” of weakness, but sometimes, it’s just a matter of understanding how the testing process works.
 Because of this, Picmonic has boiled everything down into three areas to work on in order to help you pass your nursing exams.